|20 mg||30 capsules||$17.00|

 Make sure you ask your pharmacist to explain anything you do not understand after reading the prescription label carefully.

-You should take the missed dose as soon as you remember.
-However, if the time for your next dose is close, you should skip the missed dose and take the next dose at the normal time.
+If you forget a dose of Omeprazole, take the missed dose as soon as you remember.
+However, if it is almost time for your next dose, skip the missed dose and take the next dose at your normally scheduled time.
 You should never double the dose to make up for the missed one.
 If you are unsure, you should speak to your doctor about this.

 In case of an overdose, you should immediately call the poison control helpline at 1-800-222-1222, or its equivalence in your area.
-If the victim has collapsed and cannot breathe, or cannot be awakened, you should immediately call emergency services at 911 or the equivalent in your area.
+If you are witness to a victim of a suspected overdose who has collapsed and cannot breathe, or cannot be awakened, call emergency services immediately at 911.

-Some of the symptoms of overdose include unusual sweating, confusion, blurred vision, and unusually fast heartbeat.
+Some of the symptoms of overdose include unusual sweating, confusion, blurred vision, and an unusually fast heartbeat.

 The use of Omeprazole can cause side effects.
-If your symptoms are severe or do not go away after a period of time, then you should tell your doctor immediately.
+If you develop symptoms that are severe or persistent, tell your doctor immediately.

 Some side effects of Omeprazole can be serious.
-If you experience any of the symptoms below, speak to your doctor immediately or call the emergency services.
+If you experience any of the following symptoms, speak to your doctor immediately or call Emergency Medical Services.

-Note: These lists do not represent all of the side effects that can be experienced by a person using Omeprazole.
-You should talk to your doctor if you notice any serious side effect even those not mentioned in the list above.
+Note: The above does not represent a complete list of side effects which can occur with use of Omeprazole.
+You should talk to your doctor if you notice any serious side effect, including any not mentioned in the above lists.

-Also, there is a high likelihood of people who take proton-pump inhibitors fracturing their wrists, spine or hips than people who don’t.
-Gland polyps (a growth on the lining of the stomach) can be developed by people who take Omeprazole medications.
-People who take a high dose of Omeprazole or have been on the medication for up to a year or longer are likely to be at a higher risk of showing side effects.
+People who take proton-pump inhibitors have a higher likelihood of fracturing their wrists, spine or hips compared with people who do not.
+Gland polyps (a growth on the lining of the stomach) can develop in people who take Omeprazole or other PPIs.
+People who take a high dose of Omeprazole or have been taking the medication long-term are likely to be at a higher risk of experiencing side effects.

-Talk to your doctor about the risk of using Omeprazole and how long is ideal for you to use it for.
+Talk to your doctor about the risk of using Omeprazole and the ideal length of time you will need to take the medication.

-You should make sure not to crush, chew, or break delayed-release tablets, as doing so can cause the release of the entire drug at once, thereby increasing the risk of side effects.
+You should make sure not to crush, chew, or break delayed-release tablets.
+Doing so can cause the release of the entire drug at once, increasing the risk of serious side effects.

-If your type of medication is the disintegrating delayed-release tablets, make sure you handle the tablets with dry hands.
+If you are taking disintegrating, delayed-release Omeprazole, make sure you handle the tablets with dry hands.
 To use this form of medication, you should place the tablet on your tongue and let it dissolve.
 The dissolved form of the tablet can be taken with or without water.
 The tablet can also be swallowed whole with water.

 Nonprescription Omeprazole should not be taken for immediate relief of heartburn symptoms.
-This medication may take 1 to 4 days before the full benefit is felt.
-You should make sure you call your doctor if your symptoms get worse or do not improve after using the medication for 14 days, or if your symptoms return sooner than 4 months after you finish your treatment.
+It may take 1 to 4 days before the full benefit of the medication is felt.
+You should make sure you call your doctor if your symptoms get worse or do not improve after using the medication for 14 days, or if your symptoms return sooner than 4 months after you finish treatment.